Overwatch 2: Development

-The game without its PVE mode was released as early access on October 4, 2022, for Windows, PlayStation 4 and 5, Xbox One and Series X/S, and Nintendo Switch.
+The game without its PvE mode was released as early access on October 4, 2022, for Windows, PlayStation 4 and 5, Xbox One and Series X/S, and Nintendo Switch.
 That day, in addition to a large number of players, the game's servers were hit with a distributed denial of service (DDOS) attack that made it difficult for many to access the game.
 Additionally, as part of Blizzard's efforts to reduce smurfing, the use of new accounts by experienced players as to try to game the system, the company required all players to confirm their identity through a SMS message on their cell phone linked to their account.
 For many with prepaid cellular plans, particularly in the United States, they cannot use SMS on their plans, and effectively locked them out of Overwatch 2, though Blizzard stated they were working to resolve that issue.
 By October 7, Blizzard removed the need to verify one's identity for those that had played Overwatch since at least June 2021.
 As a means to make up this lost time to players, Blizzard planned to offer double experience point weekends and free cosmetic items to all players.

+The game was to feature PvE game modes to be released later in the game's lifecycle, differentiating it from its predecessor.
+Similar to the special seasonal events, they would have consist of four-player cooperative missions against non-playable characters and were to be available persistent as opposed to a seasonal basis.
+In this mode, players would garner experience points for their hero and unlock new passive abilities called "talents", allowing them to influence how the hero plays.
+However, in May 2023, the developers announced that these extensive plans for PvE had been scrapped, fearing how they would impact the PvP elements.
+Instead the developers plan to offer story-based events as a replacement for the scrapped PvE.
+According to Keller, the concept behind the PvE elements were trying to bring forward gameplay from the cancelled Titan which Overwatch was originally based on.
+However, Keller stated that as they started shifted development to include the PvE elements, the overall project became unfocused, and the lead developers believed that they could not deliver a polished experience and opted to discontinue work in this direction.
+Blizzard announced players will be required to pay $15 for these new story missions.
+The purchase will include in-game currency and cosmetic items.
+Jason Schreier of Bloomberg News reported in March 2024 that from his sources, Blizzard did not believe the PvE content sold well enough to continue, with the entire PvE having been eliminated and no further plans to continue the PvE missions going forward.